 Yazd is located in the hot, dry desert region of Iran and therefore experiences warm weather most of the year.
 The warmest temperature in Yazd is 45 degrees and the coldest temperature is 1 degree Celsius.
 If that is hard for you to tolerate hot weather, you’d better to visit Yazd in March-May.

 There are different ways to travel to Yazd.

-Yazd is a traditional city with a great number of well-remained building, many of which are turned to the traditional hotels.
-Certainly, accommodating in a traditional building will be much enjoyable and memorable.
+Yazd is a traditional city with a great number of well-remained buildings, many of which are turned into traditional hotels.
+Certainly, accommodating in a traditional building will be much more enjoyable and memorable.

 On a trip to Yazd, you can’t help buying delicious souvenirs and beautiful handicrafts.
 Be sure to write down a list of Yazd souvenirs and take it with you so that you do not miss anything.
 Yazdi baklava, Qotab, Yazdi cotton candy, Halva Ardeh, Louz, Yazdi cake, Sohan, Haj Badum.

 Yazd has an ancient cultural origin both in Zoroastrian and Islam, numerous traditional and religious rituals at different times of the year are held in this city.

 OMG, I love this city.
 Very ancient, very beautiful.